-It is along with Vitamin B12, folic acid is of importance in haemopoiesis.
+It is along with Water Soluble Vitamins B12, folic acid is of importance in haemopoiesis.
 Structurally it is peteroyl monoglutamic acid made from pteroric acid and glutamic acid.
 It metabolically activated in jejunum.

 Liver, kidney , green leafy vegetables , whole pulses and yeast and in fermented food such as idli , dhokla and dosa.
 Some bacteria present in the intestinal tract are capable of synthesizing the Vitamin.

 In order to perform its functions , folic acid needs to be converted into its active form.
 Vitamin C is needed for this conversion.

 Its results in megaloblastic anemia which is common in underdeveloped countries among the vulnerable age group.
 In folic acid deficiency the bone marrow releases large nucleated cells into the circulation.

 It is also called anti-pernicious anemia factor.
 It remains stored in the liver, where its half life is 12 months . that is why pernicious anemia develops only after prolonged Water Soluble Vitamins B12 deficiency.

 Liver, meat, fish , eggs , milk.
 In the stomach Vitamin B12 if released from food and forms a complex with intrinsic factor from gastric mucosa.
 This Water Soluble Vitamins B12 Intrinsic factor complex as such is absorbed, after which B12 Intrinsic factor complex as such is absorbed , after which B12 is released and enters circulation.

 - It helps folic acid in the synthesis and maturation of RBCs.

 - It is essential for formation of myelin sheath around nerve fibres.